nette/tokenizer/readme.md

 )
 ```

-Also, you should use constants from `Tokenizer` to access the individual values or expand them using list.
+Also, you should use constants from `Tokenizer` to access the individual values or expand them using `list`.

 ```php
 $firstToken = $tokens[0];